pachyderm/pachyderm/BAZEL.md

 ### Setup at Pachyderm

-If you'd like to use the shared cache, join the Buildbuddy organizatio by logging in with your pachyderm.io Google account:
+If you'd like to use the shared cache, join the Buildbuddy organization by logging in with your pachyderm.io Google account:

 https://pachyderm.buildbuddy.io/join/